google/sqlcommenter/README.md

 ## sqlcommenter

 **sqlcommenter is donated to [OpenTelemetry](https://opentelemetry.io/).
 We will continue to maintain this repository until opentelemetry SQLCommenter feature stabilizes.
-Further updates will be added here in due time.**
+Further updates will be added here in due time.
+See the migration plans in [this comment](https://github.com/open-telemetry/opentelemetry-java-contrib/issues/205#issuecomment-1018136934). **

 [Documentation](https://google.github.io/sqlcommenter/)